 Mark Galeotti 11:19

 It’s fascinating.
 I have a question for you.
 But also thinking about the resonances.
 I mean, it’s also I think it’s interesting if one looks at the term that is used for the militant separatists, Russian proxies calling what you will in the Donbass, people’s militias.
-I mean, this is also the term was used for the forces that emerged at the end of the Time of Troubles to drive back the Polish Lithuanian Commonwealth forces that occupied Moscow and so forth.
+I mean, this is also the term was used for the forces that emerged at the end of the Time of Troubles to drive back the Polish Lithuanian Commonwealth forces that are occupied Moscow and so forth.
 And again, I mean, this is what I find really fascinating.
-It’s actually the extent to which one finds all kinds of historical motifs constantly being repurposed, to try and bring some kind of luster.
+It’s actually the extent to which one finds all kinds of historical motifs constantly being repurposed to try and bring some some kind of luster.
 But I mean, I said, I mean, I’m shamelessly hijacking the situation.
-But you know, given this is your, your particular area of research, you talk about the extent to which you know, there’s a harkening back to the original Patriotic War.
+But you know, given given this is your, your particular area of research, you talk about the extent to which you know, there’s a harkening back to the original Patriotic War.
 And I can’t help but wonder, I mean, how far is it that it’s purely victories that matter?
 I mean, are we actually talking about wars?
 Or are we talking about victories?

 Dr Jade McGlynn 12:27